Mutoxicated/HYPER/devlog.md

 ## Day 242

 Made him teleport and fixed the bug on the Walk script.
 Didn't have time for his attack mechanic.

+## Day 243

+Zorretox has been fully made and is fully functional!!!
+Also fixed some really stupid bugs regarding the immune system, injector and the IDamagable system.